Hfl module on mdx 2007... where is it ?

 Voltage doesn't measure draw.
 What you need to measure is the current and current can only be measured with a C-clamp.

-Regardless, 10.5 Volts is low.
-Is this with the car not running?
-Not running should be around 12 volts and running it should measure around 14 volts.
 Is it the original battery from 2007?
 Your voltage seems low and you probably need a new battery.
-Most batteries last 6-8 years so you're probably due for battery replacement. |
+Most batteries last 6-8 years so you're probably due for battery replacement.

 Thanks riontegra, You were right My battery is gone One bad cell. every thing is ok.
 The Battery was 1 yr old still under warranty.
 That's why I was not thinking about it to be at fault.